gml3ff/operator-example-with-everything/README.md

 ```

-8. Validate the install completed correctly by running `crc setup`.
+8. Validate the install completed correctly by running `crc status`.